Lord-lami/ascii-art-full/README.md

-# ASCII Art Justify
+# ASCII Art Full
-Ascii Art Justify is a CLI program written in Go Language that draws the ASCII art of the ASCII text you pass to it as an argument and colors the substring you can optionally provide.
-It also aligns the art according to the alignment you specify.
+Ascii Art Fill is a CLI program written in Go Language that draws the ASCII art of the ASCII text you pass to it as an argument.
+It can also color and align the text on the terminal.
+It wraps the art if it is too long for the terminal.
+It can also send its output to a file if specified.

 It uses only the standard libraries of Go language.